R-js/blasjs/README.md

 * Level 1: all vector-vector operations implemented.
 * Level 2: all vector-matrix operations implemented.
 * Level 3: all matrix-matrix operations implemented.
-* Helper functions to easy porting of FORTRAN BLAS usage to Javascript.
+* Helper functions to easye the porting of FORTRAN BLAS usage to Javascript.

 #### Node and Web